Efficient Large Language Models: A Survey: Model-Centric Methods

-Parameter-efficient fine-tuning (PEFT) aims to adapt an LLM to downstream tasks by freezing the whole LLM backbone and only updating a small set of extra parameters.
-In general, PEFT methods can be grouped into four categories: adapter-based tuning, low-rank adaptation, prefix tuning, and prompt tuning.
+Parameter-efficient fine-tuning (PEFT) adapts an LLM to downstream tasks by freezing the whole LLM backbone and only updating a small set of newly added extra parameters.
+In general, PEFT methods can be grouped into four categories: low-rank adaptation, adapter-based tuning, prefix tuning, and prompt tuning.